ksmin23/my-aws-cdk-examples/documentdb-elastic-clusters/README.md

 ## Run Test

+#### Connect the DocumentDB Elastic Cluster with MongoDB shell

-1. Connect the DocumentDB Elastic Cluster client EC2 Host
+1. Connect the client EC2 Host

    You can connect to an EC2 instance using the EC2 Instance Connect CLI.<br/>
    Install `ec2instanceconnectcli` python package and Use the **mssh** command with the instance ID as follows.